 What is it about people who oppose anything relating to God?
-I have talked with so many people that think they have some intellectual superiority over others by not having a belief system that correlates with anything supernatural.
-I was talking with an atheist physician last year who made a claim that scientists were able to replicate evolution in a controlled environment thus proving Creation wrong.
+I have talked with so many people who think they have some intellectual superiority because they don’t believe in the supernatural.
+I was talking with an atheist physician who made a claim that scientists were able to replicate evolution in a controlled environment thus proving Creation wrong.
 I asked her what her references were and she cited a study that dated back to the 1950’s called the Miller-Urey experiment that produced essentially algae.
 Not only has science fallen dramatically short on disproving Creation, philosophically, the world has no answers for anything apart from God, they only have questions.

 Psalm 53:1 “The fool says in his heart, “There’s no God.”
 They are corrupt, and they do vile deeds.
 There is no one who does good.”

 The path of foolishness has more than one route for the fool, the process of a person denying any semblance of God takes a sizable amount of faith and very little imagination.
-To discount the myriad of complexity, the remarkable order, or the conflicting evidence is one thing for fools, but there is another issue altogether that has not been considered.
+To discount the supernatural complexity of life, the remarkable order, or the evidence is one thing for fools, but there is another issue altogether that is often overlooked.

-The atheist’s claim that there is no God is a claim that disregards their own level of knowledge.
-Atheism denies the existence of God, for them to make such a claim would require absolute knowledge.
+The atheist claims that there is no God, a claim that disregards their own measure of knowledge.
+Since atheism denies the existence of God, the very thought would require absolute knowledge.
 To say there is no evidence for the existence of God in the entire Universe says they have knowledge of the entire universe.
 The most brilliant minds in history have recognized that we as a human race probably (which is a guess), have around .01% of all knowledge in all of the universe.
-Even the knowledge of what we don’t know is speculative since they don’t know enough to even make a guesstimate.
+Even the knowledge of what we don’t know is speculative since they don’t know enough to even estimate it.